Whether you’re new in town or just new to transit, this important information will have you up and riding in no time.

 For a complete overview of fares, view our Fares page.
 To learn more about zones, including the 1A overlap zone, view the Zones page.

 Riders paying cash to ride the T during peak hours must pay a surcharge in addition to their zone-based fare.
 The surcharge on cash fares is in effect weekdays only from 6 a.m. to 9 a.m. inbound and 4 p.m. to 6:30 p.m. outbound.
 The surcharge is 75 cents (35 cents for half-fare riders, including persons with disabilities and children ages 6-11).
+Riders using stored cash value on ConnectCard are not subject to the surcharge.

 Some riders may qualify for free or discounted fare.
 For example, students and faculty/staff at select local universities may use their school ID as an unlimited transit pass.
 Additionally, we offer discounted fares for persons with disabilities, and senior citizens showing proper identification may ride for free thanks to a state program funded by lottery proceeds.
 Children are also eligible for free or discounted fare depending on their age.
 View details on special fare programs.